Code Tools: jmh

 $ hg clone http://hg.openjdk.java.net/code-tools/jmh/ jmh

-- Build the jmh.
+- Build JMH.
 You can optionally skip the tests:

 $ cd jmh/ $ mvn clean install -DskipTests